CSCfi/csc-user-guide/docs/cloud/pouta/command-line-tools.md

 they should be installed either on your local laptop/desktop or another server which you will use to manage the service.

-# Using Pouta on the command line
+# Using Pouta from the command line

 This article lists some basic commands for some of the most common operations in OpenStack.
 For each of the operations, we show a command